mattpcaswell/guard_toad/README.md

 It's a webserver with LDAP authentication for some or all of it's content.
 Inspired by [sauth](https://github.com/Granitosaurus/sauth)

-Built with Bandit and Plug
+Built with Bandit, Plug, and Exldap

 ## Installation